 InterAction’s advantage comes from the uniquely field and practitioner based expertise of its members.
 Participation in working groups, workshops, and training sessions allow organizations to explore common dilemmas and seek common solutions.
 Members also submit data on their program impact which InterAction uses as a basis for best practices and evidence-based public policy formulation.

-NGO Aid Map provides an interactive tool that showcases members work in the Horn of Africa, after the 2010 Haiti earthquake, on food security, and global health.
+NGO Aid Map is an interactive tool that showcases our members’ work on the project level across the globe.
 InterAction’s blog highlights the latest news and trends in international development and humanitarian assistance.
 The organization’s policy papers publish consensus positions on the development policies such as conservation, country ownership, and implementation of presidential initiatives.

 InterAction brings the values and experience of the NGOs into the broader development and humanitarian assistance community.
 Strategic partnerships further leverage InterAction’s political, intellectual, and financial capital.
 InterAction believes its future is one of strategic alliances.

 InterAction members are accountable and transparent

 InterAction Regular members certify their transparency by adhering to comprehensive Private Voluntary Standards (PVO).
 The standards are a set of ethical guidelines developed to ensure accountability and transparency in financial management, fundraising, governance, and program performance.
 The standards are reviewed and updated by InterAction working groups to reflect the sector’s best practices.
 Regular members self-certify their compliance every other year.